Ramón Rodríguez (actor): Life and career

-Rodríguez was born in Río Piedras, San Juan, Puerto Rico in 1979 (Note: In a 2024 interview with Jimmy Kimmel on his late night talk show, Rodríguez revealed that his birthday is not on December 20 (which was listed on this article until December 2024.), he joked that he would not reveal his actual birthday because he enjoys the unexpected gifts and greetings, including from co-workers and family members (cousins), on what he calls his "internet birthday" each December.) and raised on the Lower East Side of Manhattan.
+Rodríguez was born in Río Piedras, San Juan, Puerto Rico.
+(Note: In a 2024 interview with Jimmy Kimmel on his late night talk show, Rodríguez revealed that his birthday is not on December 20 (which was listed on this article until December 2024).
+He joked that he would not reveal his actual birthday because he enjoys the gifts and greetings, including from co-workers and family members (cousins), on what he calls his "internet birthday" each December.) and raised on the Lower East Side of Manhattan.
 He attended New York City Lab School for Collaborative Studies and then The Leelanau School in Michigan, where he played basketball during his final two years.
 He continued playing basketball for another two years at Wheeling Jesuit University in West Virginia, before transferring to New York University, where he earned his degree in sports marketing.

 Rodríguez began his career in 2005, with the role of Ángel Rodríguez in the direct-to-video film Carlito's Way: Rise to Power and the recurring role of Kevin Vasquez on two episodes of Rescue Me.
 He went on to appear on series such as Law & Order: Special Victims Unit, Day Break, and The Wire.
 He has also appeared in the films Bella (2006), Pride and Glory (2008), Surfer, Dude (2008), The Taking of Pelham 123 (2009), and Transformers: Revenge of the Fallen (2009).
 Rodríguez was cast as John Bosley for the television reboot of Charlie's Angels in 2011.
 The series was cancelled after four episodes had aired.

 In 2013, he landed the lead role on the Fox crime drama series Gang Related, portraying Ryan Lopez, the adopted son of a crime lord who infiltrates the Los Angeles Police Department so his family can keep ahead of the law.
 The series began in 2014, but was ultimately cancelled after one season.
 Rodríguez then co-starred as Joe "Beasty" Peck, with Aaron Paul, in the action film Need for Speed.
 In 2016, Rodríguez co-starred opposite Vera Farmiga and Virginia Madsen in the adventure drama film Burn Your Maps, directed by Jordan Roberts.
 In 2017, he co-starred as Matt Morales in the drama biopic Megan Leavey, alongside Kate Mara, who played US Marine Megan Leavey.
 Also that year, he played the role of Bakuto in both the Netflix series Iron Fist and The Defenders.
 Since 2023, he has portrayed the titular character on the ABC series Will Trent.